awelm/blog/content/posts/evil-compiler.md

 ```
 We can use the same technique to hide backdoors in the disassembler or any other verification tool.

-### Takeaway Lessons
+### Security Implications

 What Thompson did during his acceptance speech was incredible.
-In a few minutes he showed his audience the very real possibility that he could have snuck an undetectable backdoor into the same piece of software he was brought onstage for building.
+In a few minutes he showed his audience how he could have snuck a virtually undetectable backdoor into the same piece of software he was brought onstage for building.
 Here are two takeaways from Thompson’s speech:

 > You really can’t trust any code that you did not totally create yourself.
 No amount of source-level verification or scrutiny will protect you from using untrusted code.
 >